Disston Saw Works

 Henry Disston & Sons, Inc, saw blade advertisement in American Machinist, 1920.

 Henry Disston & Sons, Inc, advertisement in the Saturday Evening Post, 1921, listing the products offered by the company at the time.

 Disston Saw Works was an American company owned by Henry Disston that manufactured handsaws during the mid-19th to early 20th century in the Tacony neighborhood of Philadelphia.
-The company was initially named Keystone Saw Works and then Henry Disston & Sons, Inc. Two successor companies are said to still exist, Disston Precision is still operational in Philadelphia, and Disston Tools in Chicopee, MA.
+The company was initially named Keystone Saw Works and then Henry Disston & Sons, Inc. Two successor companies are said to still exist, Disston Precision is still operational in Philadelphia, and Disston Tools in Chicopee, Massachusetts.

 History

 The story of handsaws in the United States mirrors the technical and political development of steel.
 Sheffield, England, was the center of handsaw production during the 18th century and through most of the 19th century because of its fine steel and skilled craftsmen.
 England's political and economic lock on steel making in the colonies held American sawmakers at bay until well after the Revolutionary War.
 American steel producers could not compete until the Morrill Tariff leveled the playing field in 1861.